BeL2Labs/ArbitrationProtocol/docs/en/ArbitratorManager.md

 - `deadline`: Service deadline timestamp (0 means no deadline)
 - Must stake sufficient number of NFTs
 - Sender is set as operator and revenue receiver by default
-- Successful registration triggers ArbitratorStatusChanged event
+- Successful registration triggers ArbitratorRegistered event

 ### Configuration Management